Hole drilling method: History and development

 The idea of measuring the residual stress by drilling a hole and registering the change of the hole diameter was first proposed by Mathar in 1934.
 In 1966 Rendler and Vignis introduced a systematic and repeatable procedure of hole drilling to measure the residual stress.
 In the following period the method was further developed in terms of drilling techniques, measuring the relieved deformations, and the residual stress evaluation itself.
 A very important milestone is the use of finite element method to compute the calibration coefficients and to evaluate the residual stresses from the measured relieved deformations (Schajer, 1981).
 That allowed especially the evaluation of residual stresses which are not constant along the depth.
 It also brought further possibilities of using the method, e.g., for inhomogeneous materials, coatings, etc. The measurement and evaluation procedure is standardised by the norm ASTM E837 of the American Society for Testing and Materials which also contributed to the popularity of the method.
 The hole drilling is currently one of the most widespread methods of measuring the residual stress.
 Modern computational methods are used for the evaluation.
 The method is being developed especially in terms of drilling techniques and the possibilities of measuring the deformations.
+Some laboratories, such as the company MELIAD, offer residual stress measurement services and the sale of measurement equipment according to ASTM E837.
+Today this method is integrated within several large companies in the energy and aeronautics sectors.